Azure-Samples/Cognitive-Services-Voice-Assistant/samples/clients/cpp-console/README.md

 ## Setup

 Replace the text in the configs/config.json file with your subscription key and key region.
+If you are using a custom speech commands application or custom speech font you can insert those GUID's there as well.

 ### For the Nightfury device you will need the speech devices SDK
 TODO:
 This should be updated once the nightfury build is public

+## Build directly on Linux arm32

+You will need to install some packages.

+    sudo apt-get install g++ libasound2-dev

+cd into the scripts directory

+run ./buildArm32.sh

 ## Building for Linux Arm32 with Docker